jimbateson/jamesbateson.co.uk/src/project/today.md

   - Side Project
   - Desktop App
 ---
 Love them or hate them, a todo app is a great way to learn a new technology or language.
-That's why they are used in a fair few getting started tutorials - and that's exactly where Today started.
+Thatʼs why they are used in a fair few getting started tutorials - and this was the starting point for Today.

 ## Learning with todos